 Q&A with junior linebacker Curtis Grant

 Ohio State hosts Central Florida Saturday, September 8, 2012 at Ohio Stadium in Columbus, Ohio

-More on Curtis: Curtis is majoring in communications at Ohio State ... he was a three-year all-Richmond metro defender while playing for coach Patrick Kane at Hermitage H.S. ... he totalled 134 tackles, 15 TFL and six sacks as a senior and was named the prestigious Parade All-America and USA Today all-USA teams ... he was the leading tackler for the East in the U.S. Army All-American Bowl ...
-Curits is the son of Gloria Grant and Curtis Raynard Grant.
+More on Curtis: Grant was a three-year all-Richmond metro defender while playing for coach Patrick Kane at Hermitage H.S. ... he totalled 134 tackles, 15 TFL and six sacks as a senior and was named to the prestigious Parade All-America and USA Today all-USA teams ... he was the leading tackler for the East in the U.S. Army All-American Bowl ...
+Curits is the son of Gloria Grant and the late Curtis R. Grant.